markusos/markusos.github.io/_posts/2015-07-21-dockerizing-a-php-project.markdown

 comments: true
 ---

-After using Vagrant and VirtualBox at Engage for several months I finally stumbled over a project at work where I got the opportunity to learn learn and use Docker.
+After using Vagrant and VirtualBox at Engage for several months I finally stumbled over a project at work where I got the opportunity to learn and use Docker.
 Inspired by my newly acquired knowledge I wanted to experiment more with Docker so I decided to "Dockerize" my latest side project.

 > Docker is a platform for developers and sysadmins to develop, ship, and run applications.
 Docker lets you quickly assemble applications from components and eliminates the friction that can come when shipping code. - [Docker.com](https://www.docker.com/)